 Need-based aid (scholarships or grants) are awarded on the basis of financial aid for the student as determined by the FAFSA.
 Aid received may change at any point during the academic year if a student no longer has financial need.
 The following criteria determines a change in financial aid: updated information on the Student Aid Report (SAR), changes in family contribution, external scholarships, or any changes in the student's enrollement.
 Significant changes are required to be reported immediately to the Office of Financial Aid.
 The following need-based scholarships are available:

 Interschool Fellowships: Interschool Fellowships are a form of institutional aid awarded by Columbia University.
 For more information, visit the Student Financial Services website.

-Merit-based institutional aid is given to students independently of their financial strength.
+Merit-based aid (scholarships or grants) are awarded to students independently of their financial need.
 The following are merit-scholarships currently available to students:

-- MDE/DNP Seamless Scholarship: Students who apply to the MDE/DNP combined program and who continue seamlessly from the MDE to the DNP will be awarded a $26,500 scholarship during the DNP program.
-This scholarship will be split evenly during the first and second years of the DNP program.
+MDE/DNP Seamless Scholarship: Students who apply to the MDE/DNP combined program and who continue seamlessly from the MDE to the DNP will be awarded a scholarship during the DNP program.

 Teaching Assistantships: Assistantships are available to DNP and PhD students after their first semester of classes and MDE students after their first year of classes.
 Compensation is awarded in the form of tuition exemption.